Actuarial-Control-Cycle-Part-A-2023-T1/team_absn/README.md

 approximately -900% inflation.
 In this instance, the value was replaced with the average of the year before and year after, impacting the possible accuracy of inflation projections and inflation adjusted historical figures.

-Th quality of this report’s projections, and its understanding of Storslysia’s climate is limited to what can be gained by the data that has been provided.
+The quality of this report’s projections, and its understanding of Storslysia’s climate is limited to what can be gained by the data that has been provided.
 While insufficient data does not make the implementation of a displacement related social insurance scheme impossible, after its implementation, thorough and frequent reviews of the effectiveness, costs and direction of